The Best Capture Cards for Xbox Series X/S in Summer 2021: AVerMedia, Elgato, and more!

 Elgato is one of the best-known brands when it comes to capture cards, and there’s a reason for it.
 Elgato cards walk the tightrope between price and functionality well, so the cards are popular for streamers and video creators.
 They have a variety of cards to choose from depending on what you’re going for, but the best of the bunch is arguably the Elgato 4K60 Pro MK.2.

 The Elgato 4K60, as you may have guessed, captures 4K, 60FPS video simply by installing it in a computer and plugging the right HDMI cables into the in and out ports.
-The capture card works great with most popular streaming and recording apps, because… well, Elgato is the most popular choice among gamers, so most apps are built to work with it.
-The only real downside is that you need to actually install it into your computer, instead of the other, external capture cards on the list.
+The capture card works great with most popular streaming and recording apps, because Elgato is the most popular choice among gamers, so most apps are built to work with it.
+The only real downside is you need to actually install it into your computer, instead of the other external capture cards on the list.
 However, internal capture cards are known to have less lag when streaming anyway, so if you’re looking for a card that captures and streams well, this is it.

 Best External Capture Card: Elgato HD60 S

 There can be all sorts of reasons you want to use an external capture card.
 The main reason would be to just not crack open your PC tower for a capture card, but it’s also possible you don’t have room to put it in.
-An external capture card can be a simple solution, as you just plug it into your console and the PC and play!
-And the best of the external capture cards for the Xbox Series X and S is the Elgato HD60 S.
+An external capture card can be a simple solution, as you just plug it into your console and PC and play!
+The best of the external capture cards for the Xbox Series X and S is the Elgato HD60 S.

 The Elgato HD60 S has a pretty self-explanatory name, as it will capture 1080p footage at 60FPS without an issue.
-This capture card does not capture 4K footage, but when it comes to streaming, you’re typically going to be at a 1080p resolution unless both, you and your viewers have extremely good internet, anyway.
+This capture card does not capture 4K footage, but when it comes to streaming, you’re typically going to be at a 1080p resolution unless both you and your viewers have extremely good internet, anyway.
 There is software to go with the HD60 S, but you can opt for Streamlabs OBS instead.
 From there, this is practically a plug-and-play capture card.
 Easy to use and no installation needed!

 Best PC-less Capture Card: AVerMedia Live Gamer Portable 2 Plus

-Almost all capture cards need to be either plugged into a PC, or physically installed in a PC, to work properly.
+Almost all capture cards need to be either plugged into a PC or physically installed in a PC, to work properly.
 This can be frustrating for an Xbox Series X capture card, as you may not want to be tethered to a PC for all of your recording needs!
 If that’s you, then you can pick up the AVerMedia Live Gamer Portable 2 Plus.

 Unlike all the other capture cards on this list, the AVerMedia Live Gamer Portable 2 Plus has a MicroSD slot so you can record video without needing to be plugged into a PC at all.
 This is perfect for capturing footage for videos without having to hook a bunch of wires up to your PC or move things around.
-Of course, the Live Gamer Portable 2 Plus can also be used for more traditional streaming and video capture, and has a 4K passthrough.
-It’s a pretty neat external capture card!
+Of course, the Live Gamer Portable 2 Plus can also be used for more traditional streaming and video capture and has a 4K passthrough.
+It’s a pretty neat external capture card.

 Best 4K Xbox Series X Capture Card: AVerMedia Live Gamer Bolt

 Do you want the absolute best 4K video around?
-You can get it with the AVerMedia Live Gamer Bolt, but you’re also going to have to pay nearly as much as you did for the Xbox Series X to get it!
-You do get what you pay for, though, and the Live Gamer Bolt is one of the best capture cards on the market, period.
+You can get it with the AVerMedia Live Gamer Bolt, but you’re also going to have to pay nearly as much as you did for the Xbox Series X to get it.
+You do get what you pay for though, and the Live Gamer Bolt is one of the best capture cards on the market, period.

 With the AVerMedia Live Gamer Bolt, you’ll capture 4K video at 60 frames per second, no problem.
-For HD video capture, you’ll get up to 240FPS!
+For HD video capture, you’ll get up to 240FPS.
 There’s also a 7.1 surround sound passthrough, so your games will sound fantastic.
 The low latency will help not only with gaming but to reduce lag in your stream.
 It’s pretty much the most powerful Xbox Series X capture card on the market.

 Best Capture Card for Just Recording: Razer Ripjaw HD

-Look, maybe you just want to record some video.
+Maybe you just want to record some video.
 Streaming is far from the end-all-be-all of gaming content creation, and sometimes you just want clear, smooth gameplay for videos or articles.
 With that, you can skip the expense of the Elgatos and AVerMedias and pick up the Razer Ripjaw HD.